cunilog/cunilog/building.md

 # Building Cunilog

-There's currently two options to build Cunilog.
-It can be built as part of your application or as a static library.
-Although it is planned to have a dynamically linked library in the future too, it is not readily available at the moment unless you create your own.
+There's two options to build Cunilog.
+It can be built as part of your application or as a static or dynamically linked library.

 ## Building Cunilog as part of your application

 It is recommended that Cunilog is compiled and built together with your application.
-Since this is not always possible, a static library is an alternative.
+Since this is not always possible, static and shared libraries are alternatives.

 To build the software as part of your application, you got two choices: